Cronulla-Sutherland Sharks Women: History

 In 2016, the Cronulla-Sutherland Sharks and St. George Illawarra Dragons Women contested a Women's Nine's match, which served as a curtain-raiser to the NRL match between the Sharks and Sydney Roosters, at Southern Cross Group Stadium.
 The Sharks won the match 16–12.

 Also in 2016, the feeder club Cronulla-Caringbah Sharks won the NSWRL Women’s Premiership.

 In March 2017, the Cronulla-Sutherland Sharks played another Women's Nine's match, this time defeating the Canberra Raiders by 28–10.

 In 2018 the club entered teams as Cronulla-Sutherland in the NSWRL Women’s Premiership and the inaugural Tarsha Gale Cup for Under 18 players.
 The Sharks’ Under 18 team were undefeated premiers.

 In April 2022 the club submitted their application to enter the 2023 NRL Women’s Premiership.
 In June 2022 the NRL announced that the Sharks were one of four clubs accepted into the NRLW for the 2023 season.

+The club announced their NRLW coaching staff for the 2023 season in late November 2022, with Tony Herman appointed head coach.
+In April 2023 the first four Sharks signings were announced, in order: Quincy Dodd (Jillaroos, Dragons), Emma Tonegato (Jillaroos, Dragons), Holli Wheeler (Jillaroos, Dragons) and Jada Taylor (Roosters).
+A further five players were announced as having signed with the Sharks at the end of that same month.